 Key Requirements for Companies

-- AML/CFT compliance: An important aspect of MiCA is the strengthening of anti-money laundering (AML) and counter-terrorist financing (CFT) measures.
-Companies must implement effective systems to identify and verify their customers and monitor transactions.
+AML/CFT compliance: One of the key components of MiCA would include strengthened anti-money laundering and counter-terrorist financing.
+In this regard, specifically, firms must establish systems that can identify and verify their customers and monitor transactions.

-- Operational Resilience: Companies must demonstrate their ability to manage operational risks, including cybersecurity and data protection, to prevent loss of customer assets.
+Operational Resilience: The firms must demonstrate their capability in managing operational risks such as cybersecurity and data protection in order not to experience any loss of customer assets.

-- Reporting and Transparency: MiCA imposes regular reporting and transparency requirements on firms to help create trust and stability in the market.
+Reporting and Transparency: MiCA demands reporting on a regular basis and makes firms more transparent for confidence and stability in the market.

-- AML/CFT compliance: Companies are required to implement effective systems to prevent money laundering and terrorist financing.
+- AML/CFT compliance: Budget the development of systems for the deterrence of money laundering and terrorist financing.

-- Consumer protection: The obligation to provide consumers with clear and complete information about products, services and related risks.
+- Consumer protection: The duty of care to ensure that consumers are provided with clear and complete information about the products, services, and related risks.

-- Reporting and Transparency: The need for accurate reporting and transparency of all transactions to regulators and clients.
+- Reporting and Transparency: Proper reporting and transparency to regulators and clients on all transactions.

 MiCA regulations in Czech Republic 2024

-- AML/CFT compliance: Strengthening measures to combat money laundering and terrorist financing.
+AML/CFT compliance: to enhance measures against money laundering and terrorist financing;

-- Consumer Protection: Ensuring a high level of transparency and consumer protection.
+Consumer Protection: to ensure a high level of transparency and protection of the consumer;

-- Reporting and Transparency: Introducing strict reporting requirements and ensuring transparency of operations.
+Reporting and Transparency: establishment of strict reporting requirements and ensuring transparency of operations;

 MiCA regulations in Denmark 2024